jhchang/TwitterMarkovGenerator/README.md

 A file is also generated when this program is run that contains a count of all significant words contained in tweets.

+This project contains references to API keys referenced in a file that isn't uploaded to git.
+If you have your own twitter api keys you can use those to test out the program.